 We maintain ownership of all IP addresses on our servers.
-Should you have one for your web site, you may not take it with you.
+Should you have one for your website, you may not take it with you.

 30-day Satisfaction Guarantee

 Should you become unsatisfied with our services within the first 30 days of your account activation, we will refund your hosting fee.

 We do not refund fees which you have paid for registering a domain.